jesse-ai/example-strategies/README.md

+# Currently not actively maintained.
+Some strategies need to be updated and may raise exceptions.
+PRs are appreciated.

 # Example Jesse Strategies

 The point of this repository is to host examples of different types of strategies that you can implement with Jesse to get you started.